Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

    :target: ../../_images/Bricks/brick_dc_motor_setup_1200.jpg

-Now connect the Brick to the PC over USB, you should see a tab named "DC Brick" in the Brick Viewer after you pressed "connect", select it.
+Now connect the Brick to the PC over USB, you should see a tab named "DC Brick" in the Brick Viewer after you pressed "connect".
+Select it.

 .. image:: /Images/Bricks/dc_brickv.jpg
    :scale: 100 %